bepetersn/interview_q/README.md

   - Install dependencies from `requirements.txt`.
   - Run migrations and seed data with `python manage.py create_fake_data`.
   - Start the server with `python manage.py runserver`.
+  - To run with Datadog APM, set the variables in `.env.example` and set `DD_TRACE_ENABLED=true`.
+Start the server using `python -m ddtrace run manage.py runserver`.

 - **Frontend:**
   - Navigate to the `frontend/` directory.